 Non-Intended Receiver behavior

-A DPP terminal is considered to be a non-intended receiver for a message it receives in which it does not recognize its MAC address.
+A DPP SS is considered to be a non-intended receiver for a message it receives in which it does not recognize its MAC address.

 If a received CTRL MSG indicates RTS, the non-intended receiver shall avoid transmission within the RTS Deferral duration as defined in 5.4.1.